POST/v2/namespaces/:namespace

 The number of rows upserted by the write request.
 Only present when upsert_rows or upsert_columns is used.

 The number of rows patched by the write request.
-Only present when patch_rows or patch_columns is used.
+Only present when patch_rows or patch_columns or patch_by_filter is used.

 When using patch_condition, this reflects only the rows where the condition was met and the patch was applied.
 Other patches were skipped.